eggheadio-projects/gatsby-theme-authoring-notes/14-use-component-shadowing-to-override-gatsby-theme-components.md

 This time, we plan to **change theme colors in our theme-test project**.

 ## Issues I Faced
-Following the lesson, I ran into issues importing the theme. **These issues were fixed after following the written lesson found in the [resources](#resources) below.** The following notes follow the written lesson, and employ lodash.merge
+Following the lesson, I ran into issues importing the theme. **These issues were fixed after following the written lesson found in the [resources](#resources) below.** The following notes pertain to the written lesson, and employ lodash.merge

 ## Back to the Blue Banner
 In the root folder of theme-test, add src/gatsby-plugin-theme-ui/index.js